mildlydiverting/are.na-toolkit/README.md

 ---

-*Open source — do what you like with it.
+*Open source [https://github.com/mildlydiverting/are.na-toolkit/blob/main/LICENSE]MIT license — do what you like with it.
 Found a bug?
 [Open an issue](https://github.com/mildlydiverting/are.na-toolkit/issues).*